-Back in December (I think), Dust and I had started the discussion of names: ones we liked, potentials, ones we didn’t like, etc. Now, as easy of a task as this is for some people, we were really not agreeing on anything—but we had time to figure it out!
-We knew for sure we would be naming one boy (at this point we still didn’t know the gender of the baby in my belly), so I was rattling off names I liked and happened to say the name “Isaiah”.
+Dust and I had started the discussion of names: ones we liked, potentials, ones we didn’t like, etc. Now, as easy of a task as this is for some people, we were really not agreeing on anything—but we had time to figure it out!
+We knew for sure we would be naming one boy, so I was rattling off names I liked and said the name “Isaiah”.
 Dust perked up and said, “I really like that name.”
-So I said, “Is that it?!?!
+I tentatively said, “Is that it?
 Is that the name of our son?????”
-It maaaaay have been high pitched enough to cause Jericho (our dog) some hearing loss….
 And we just smiled and knew.
 And of course, more tears (it comes to be expected with me in any situation).
 Isaiah means “Salvation of God” or “Yahweh is salvation” and how true that is!
 We had actually named a child of God, the child that God was going to loan to us!
-(And by the way, we are completely stuck on naming our Baby Girl still; down to 5, but we each have a separate top 2 and the one we're now leaning toward didn't even make our top 5… go figure.)

 The point we are currently at in our adoption is rightly deemed the worst waiting of your life.
 It is the time when you know who your child is and you just have to wait for the process to happen until you can go and pick your child up and hold him forever!
 We are in the middle of this stage.
 We have our Ethiopian court date on June 8 and if we pass, then travel is approximately 6 weeks later to go pick up our son and take him to the visa appointment.
 June 8 will be a VERY nervewracking day around our house because it is the day that when we pass...
 Isaiah will officially be our son!
 And that means I can finally post pictures of him!
 The Ethiopian government is very nervous about child trafficking and any internet pictures of waiting children and they have actually taken referrals away from families who have posted pictures prematurely (how sad!!).